 Want to bookmark the Miscarriage Reassurer with all it's data so you don't have to keep re-entering your maternal info it day after day?

-About the model Miscarriage is generally recognized as pregnancy loss before 20 weeks gestation.
+Miscarriage is generally recognized as pregnancy loss before 20 weeks gestation.
 That is the definition we are using as well.
 This page calculates the cumulative probability of pregnancy loss from a given point in pregnancy through 20 weeks gestation.
 Beyond 20 weeks gestation pregnancy most often ends in a live birth, and rarely in stillbirth.
-Thus, we refer to the probability of not miscarring as the probability of birth.
+Thus, we refer to the probability of not miscarrying as the probability of birth.
 Why not include stillbirth data?
 There's a reason the medical community treats stillbirth differently than miscarriage.
 They're two different types of loss with different sets of causes and risk factors.
 Most importantly (for modelling purposes) the per-week risk of stillbirth actually increases later in pregnancy, around the time of birth.
-In order to model cumulative risk of all types of pregnancy loss, including stillbirth, effectively, we'd need to estimate pregnancy length, which we can do but would introduce additional uncertanty and decrease accuracy.
+In order to model cumulative risk of all types of pregnancy loss, including stillbirth, effectively, we'd need to estimate pregnancy length, which we can do but would introduce additional uncertainty and decrease accuracy.

 The underlying model for this site is derived using meta analysis of the following peer reviewed papers on miscarriage.
 The model can be be used without additional input, or can be adjusted with any combination of maternal age, height/weight (BMI), number of previous miscarriages and number of previous births inputs.
 Each variable is modeled separately, assumed to be independent and assumed to affect the probability of miscarriage uniformly over time.
-These assumptions are likely overly strong, as there are likely counfounding variables, but is the most reasonable approximation in the absense of additional data.
+These assumptions are likely overly strong, as there are likely confounding variables, but is the most reasonable approximation in the absence of additional data.

 Interested in reading the studies?
 We've put together a summery of best practices when approaching research papers about miscarriage so that you can get the most out of them.